Dasharo/docs/docs/variants/msi_z690/faq.md

 # FAQ

+## Why MSI Z690-A WIFI DDR4 was chosen for Dasharo ?

+Please read [this extensive analysis][msi_port_analysis] contributed to Intel Reddit.

 ## Will this work on my `MSI PRO Z690-A WIFI DDR5` or `MSI PRO Z690-A DDR5` ?

 Not yet.
 The build is configured for the DDR4 only.
 It might be extended with